kwaledesign/Coding-Standards/css.md

    relationship within style declarations so that a component's style is not dependant upon its container which allows the module to be reused [[6]](README.md#works-cited).

-### Guiding Principles
-Encapsulation is the key to creating scalable, maintainable applications.
-All resources are components, even ones that are non-visual.

 ### Object Oriented Classes
 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
 A component is comprised of object, structure, and skin.
 Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.